Ursula Günther: Life

 With financial support from her husband, encouragement from Gilbert Reaney, Armen Carapetyan, and, from 1962, funds from the German Research Foundation, she took the position as a teacher in Ahrensburg in order to finish her habilitation which had been rejected by some German professors.
 Encouraged also by Oliver Strunk and Nanie Bridgeman, she joined in 1969 the Centre National de la Recherche Scientifique in Paris as attaché de recherche (researcher) and was promoted as chargé de recherche (research fellow) with Jacques Chailley in 1965, where she taught as a lecturer at the Sorbonne from 1969 to 1971 to prepare her "Doctorat d' état" on Verdi's French years.

-After obtaining her habilitation in Göttingen in 1972 with an edition of motets of the fourteenth century (published in 1965 by A. Carapetayan in CMM 39), she taught one semester as a lecturer in Göttingen before returning to Paris to resume her work as "chargé de recherche".
+After obtaining her habilitation at the University of Göttingen in 1972 with an edition of motets of the fourteenth century (published in 1965 by A. Carapetayan in CMM 39), she taught one semester as a lecturer in Göttingen before returning to Paris to resume her work as "chargé de recherche".
 In the summer of 1973 she was a visiting professor at New York University and was subsequently invited to give lectures by numerous American universities such as Princeton, Harvard, Brandeis, Philadelphia, Maryland, Bloomington, UC Davis, and Los Angeles.
 She was later appointed as chargé de cours (lecturer) by the Free University in Brussels to teach the history of music notation.
 In 1973, she turned down an offer from Brandeis University and in 1975 took a job as a lecturer at the University of Göttingen.
 While she continued to teach in Brussels, in 1977 was appointed professor at the University of Göttingen and finally gave up her post at the CNRS.
 The new University Act of the State of Lower Saxony enabled her to be director of Musicology in Göttingen for some time.
 In 1977, she held summer courses on Verdi research at Northwestern University at Evanston, Illinois.
 In 1992, she retired and lived in Ahrensburg near Hamburg, where she died either on 20 November or 21 November 2006.